dynatrace-oss/unguard/README.md

     > adjust all the `JAEGER_AGENT_HOST` environment variables in
     > `/k8s-manifests` to be of format `{YOUR-NAME}-agent`

-4.  **Build and run the Vogelgrippe application with [Skaffold](https://skaffold.dev/)**
 4.  **(Optionally) Add image pull secrets to your cluster service accounts**

-    We grab the docker daemon from the cluster first, so that we push the built images already into the cluster.
     Due to the great number of image pulls required you might need to set secrets for an authenticated image repository to avoid being [rate-limited by DockerHub](https://www.docker.com/increase-rate-limits).